Kinnu

 The Al-Rassan setting in Guy Gavriel Kay's The Lions of Al-Rassan is based on the geography of the Iberian Peninsula.
 The land is divided into different kingdoms, all of them competing for limited space, with the ocean pinning them on three sides.
 The climate is hot and dry, and two moons hover in the sky.

-Some worldbuilders come up with visual maps to give their readers a picture of the world as a physical, geographical settings.
+Some worldbuilders come up with visual maps to give their readers a picture of the world as physical, geographical settings.
 This is especially helpful when characters travel, and readers need to know how far it is between the start and the destination.

 Different approaches